qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

 later manipulate the same way as exposed in :ref:`interact_layout_item`.

-By default, a new scale bar item shows the scale of the map item over which it's drawn.
-If no map item is below, the :ref:`reference map <reference_map>` is used.
-You can customize it thanks to the :guilabel:`Item Properties` panel.
+By default, a new scale bar item shows the scale of the map item over which it is drawn.
+If there is no map item below, the :ref:`reference map <reference_map>` is used.
+You can customize it in the :guilabel:`Item Properties` panel.
 Other than the :ref:`items common properties <item_common_properties>`, this feature has the following functionalities (see figure_layout_scalebar_):